br4ch1st0chr0n3/vforces/README.md

     ```sh
     v watch -s -c run ./solutions/1661D/_test.v 0
     ```
     Where `0` is the test number.
-Add more test and list ones that you want to run, e.g. `0 1 2`
+Add more tests and list ones that you want to run, e.g. `0 1 2`
 1. Tests should be called
 * `test.in` - test input
 * `test.ans` - correct answer
+1. Try to edit `solutions/1661D/sol.v` in your favorite editor.
+Tests will reload in the terminal
+1. Please note, this is just a demo setup, not an optimal way to test your solutions!

 ## Setup
 I use VS Code with an awesome **acmX** [extension](https://marketplace.visualstudio.com/items?itemName=marx24.acmx) on Ubuntu 20.04.
 Here's their [GitHub](https://github.com/mfornet/acmx)